 - Quick Drawing – You need not take too much time, and it does not require any precision when drawing.
 It is usually done quickly.

 - Miniature Form – There are no recommended guidelines for thumbnail drawing size.
 They are drawn less than a credit card size.

 - Rough drawing – These are rough drawings, and sometimes lines are overdrawn.
-The aim here is to visually understand where the subjects or objects will be placed and is it appealing.
+The aim is to understand where you will place the subjects or objects visually and whether it is appealing.

 - Correction not required – When doing thumbnail sketches, correction is not necessary unless it is for any submission.
 You need not use an eraser and can over-draw lines.